-We setup two experiments.
-As COLA-S2S is expected to leverage large amounts of data, we use nuScenes (NS) and SemanticKITTI (SK) as target sets, to ensure that standard LSS methods can still learn and that we can evaluate the usefulness of COLA-S2S.
+We set up two experiments.
+As COLA-S2S is expected to leverage large amounts of data, we use nuScenes (NS) and SemanticKITTI (SK) as target sets to ensure that standard LSS methods can still learn and that we can evaluate the usefulness of COLA-S2S.
 All experiments were performed with SRU-Net and Cylinder3D.
 SRU-Net is the baseline for LSS, and Cylinder3D is reaching state-of-the-art performances.

-Inspired by related works \cite{segcontrast,nunes2023temporal}, we emulate to cases: one where the target set is fully finely annotated and one where the target set is partially finely annotated and fully coarsely annotated.
-For the second case, the coarse labels are known for all the data but only a small part has the target label annotations.
+Inspired by related works~\cite{segcontrast,nunes2023temporal}, we emulate two cases: one where the target set is fully finely annotated and one where the target set is partially finely annotated and fully coarsely annotated.
+For the second case, the coarse labels are known for all the data, but only a small part of the data has the target label annotations.

-Following the TARL \cite{nunes2023temporal} protocol, found in \url{https://github.com/PRBonn/TARL}, we trained our SRU-Net models with the same number of epochs and the same learning rate as the one the TARL authors propose for finetuning.
-For the first training step, we re-employ the model trained for COLA-DG, which do not use reflectivity.
-For the second step, we add reflectivity to our data to ensure the best performances.
+Following the TARL~\cite{nunes2023temporal} protocol\footnote{\url{https://github.com/PRBonn/TARL}}, we trained our SRU-Net models with the same number of epochs and the same learning rate as the TARL authors propose for finetuning.
+For the first training step, we re-employ the model trained for COLA-DG, which does not use reflectivity.
+We add reflectivity to our data for the second step to ensure the best performances.

 In the case of low fine annotation availability, we propose to add a baseline that uses only coarsely annotated SemanticKITTI as the pre-training set.
-This way, we can validate the usefulness of coarse-level annotation for single-source training, and we can assess the improvement done by using COLA-S2S.
+This way, we can validate the usefulness of coarse-level annotation for single-source training and assess the improvement made by using COLA-S2S.

-We compare our approach with SegContrast \cite{segcontrast} and TARL \cite{nunes2023temporal}.
-These methods are designed for pre-training and not COLA-S2S, but they are involved in similar tasks as us: leveraging information available in the dataset to improve LSS performances.
-They also involve the same use cases, namely low and full availability of fine annotations.
-One difference is that for pre-training they use only the dataset used for finetuning.
-Due to availability, we performed comparison only on SRU-Net.
+{ We compare our approach with SegContrast~\cite{segcontrast} and TARL~\cite{nunes2023temporal}, knowing that both methods are unsupervised strategies.
+Multisource pre-training and, more broadly, supervised pre-training are nonexistent in 3D, so existing pre-training methods are all unsupervised.
+The objective of COLA-S2S is to highlight a novel credible alternative to unsupervised pre-training.
+Due to availability, the comparison with SegContrast~\cite{segcontrast} and TARL~\cite{nunes2023temporal} was conducted exclusively using the SRU-Net model.}